microsoft/aerial_wildlife_detection/readme.md

 ## News

+**July 17, 2020:** AIDE now supports watching image folders for changes!
+Every project can be configured to automatically register newly added images and, optionally, remove all data for deleted images.
+See "Project Settings" > "General" and the new entry `watch_folder_interval` in the settings.ini file.
 **June 11, 2020:** The built-in RetinaNet now adapts to the project's label classes by adding or removing neurons whenever classes change!
 Check out the new, GUI-enhanced options in the project configuration page under "AI model" &gt; "Settings".
 **June 10, 2020:** Thanks to the outstanding work of contributor [Jarek](https://github.com/szjarek), AIDE V2 finally supports one-line installation and setup through [Docker](https://www.docker.com)!
 See [below](https://github.com/microsoft/aerial_wildlife_detection/tree/multiProject#with-docker) for instructions.